-All loads are connected to the generator by bolting stranded load wires to the appropriate terminals on the generator reconnection terminal block or if mounted circuit breakers are provided, connections can be made directly to the circuit breakers.

-The terminals of the reconnection block are stamped U, V, W and N to indicate the line and neutral connections.
+All loads are connected to the generator by bolting stranded load wires to the appropriate terminals on the generator reconnection terminal block or circuit breaker lugs.
+The terminals are stamped U, V, W and N to indicate the line and neutral connections.
 (Reference: U, V, and W correspond with L1, L2 and L3; and N with L0 respectively).